Giorgatzelos/Intel-NUC7I7DNKE-hackintosh-/README.md

 - RAM: 2x 32GB Crucial CT32G4SFD832A 2133 MHz, DDR4
 - Storage: 1TB M.2 NVMe Samsung 970 Evo Plus SSD 1000GB
 - dGPU: N/A
-- WIFI/BT: BCM943602BAED_2 BT/wifi is supported by this built.
+- WIFI / BT: BCM943602BAED_2  BT / WiFi is supported by this built.
 It is advisable to replace the default module as the BCM943602BAED_2 will provide feature parity with a real Mac.
 Due to bluetooth issues, please do your own research for the Intel module.

 - SMIBIOS 8,1
 - OpenCore 0.7.7 - 0.9.9